colejarczyk/doc/api/campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

-    The *campaign = 000096cf-32a3-43bd-9034-4df343e5fd93* id and *photoId = 08ae48fd-04b0-4a08-a2a7-fcfca3c4caf5* are the example values.
-Your values can be different.
+    The *campaign = 000096cf-32a3-43bd-9034-4df343e5fd93* id and *photoId = 08ae48fd-04b0-4a08-a2a7-fcfca3c4caf5* are example values.
+Your values may be different.
-    Check in the list of all campaigns if you are not sure which id should be used.
+    Check the list of all campaigns if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^^^